apache/airflow/TESTING.rst

 ===========

-To ease and speed up process of developing DAGs you can use :class:`~airflow.executors.inprocess_executor.InProcessExecutor` - a single process executor for debugging purposes.
+To ease and speed up process of developing DAGs you can use :class:`~airflow.executors.debug_executor.DebugExecutor` - a single process executor for debugging purposes.
 Using this executor you can run and debug DAGs from your IDE.

 **IDE setup steps:**